ShiQiu0419/ShiQiu0419.github.io/index.md

 ## About Me
 <img class="profile-picture" src="me.jpg">

 I am Shi QIU (邱实).
-Currently, I am working as a Research Assistant Professor at the Department of Computer Science and Engineering, the Chinese University of Hong Kong (CUHK).
+Currently, I am working as a Research Assistant Professor at the [Department of Computer Science and Engineering](https://www.cse.cuhk.edu.hk/), the Chinese University of Hong Kong (CUHK).
 I am also affiliated with CUHK's Institute of Medical Intelligence and XR, led by [Prof. Pheng Ann Heng](http://www.cse.cuhk.edu.hk/~pheng/).
-Previously, I obtained my PhD degree from ANU (affiliated with Data61-CSIRO), under the supervision of [Dr. Saeed Anwar](https://saeed-anwar.github.io/) and [Prof. Nick Barnes](http://users.cecs.anu.edu.au/~nmb/).
+Previously, I obtained my PhD degree from ANU (with Data61-CSIRO), under the supervision of [Dr. Saeed Anwar](https://saeed-anwar.github.io/) and [Prof. Nick Barnes](http://users.cecs.anu.edu.au/~nmb/).

 My current research focuses on 3D vision and Extended Reality (XR), especially for their applications in medical study.